-- D05.06.01.
-The Rational Method may be used for regular shaped catchments and as long as requirements for QUDM are met.
+D05.06.01.
+The Rational Method shall be used for regular shaped catchments and as long as requirements for QUDM are met.
 Where catchments are an irregular shape or run-off characteristics vary considerably within the catchment, partial area calculations may be required to determine peak flows to be used in design.
-Rational Method calculations to determine flows shall be carried out in accordance with QUDM. - D05.06.02.
-All calculations shall be carried out by a qualified person experienced in hydrologic and hydraulic design under the supervision of a Registered Person Professional Engineer of Queensland (RPEQ) experienced in this field. - D05.06.03.
-Coefficients of discharge shall be calculated in accordance with QUDM.
-Unless agreed otherwise with the Local Government Authority, the following Table D05.06.1 - Fraction Impervious for Development Categories shall be used to determine C10.
+Rational Method calculations to determine flows shall be carried out in accordance with QUDM.